 - Secondary osteoarthritis – Due to pre-existing cause

 - Inflammatory arthritis

-Usually the osteoarthritis of acromioclavicular joint causes pain in the joint but it can result in subacromial impingement of the rotator cuff termed extrinsic impingement, resulting in pain, weakness and and even injury to rotator cuff tendons.
+Usually, the osteoarthritis of acromioclavicular joint causes pain in the joint but it can result in subacromial impingement of the rotator cuff termed extrinsic impingement, resulting in pain, weakness and even injury to rotator cuff tendons.

 Presentation of Acromioclavicular Osteoarthritis – Symptoms and Signs

 Patients generally present with progressively worsening shoulder pain.
 Sometimes, minor trauma and strenuous activity may cause an acute exacerbation of the pain.